Subversion

-Subversion (from Latin subvertere 'overthrow') refers to a process by which the values and principles of a system in place are contradicted or reversed in an attempt to sabotage the established social order and its structures of power, authority, tradition, hierarchy, and social norms.
-Subversion can be described as an attack on the public morale and, "the will to resist intervention are the products of combined political and social or class loyalties which are usually attached to national symbols.
-Following penetration, and parallel with the forced disintegration of political and social institutions of the state, these tendencies may be detached and transferred to the political or ideological cause of the aggressor".
+Subversion (from Latin subvertere 'overthrow') is a process by which the values and principles of a system in place are contradicted or reversed in an attempt to sabotage the established social order and its structures of power, authority, tradition, hierarchy, and social norms.
+Foreign subversion refers to "hostile meddling in a rival’s domestic politics, against the wishes of the existing regime, in order to weaken it or change its foreign policy."
+Foreign subversion tends to be covert rather than overt.
+Foreign subversion is generally perceived to be a hostile attack.

-Subversion is used as a tool to achieve political goals because it generally carries less risk, cost, and difficulty as opposed to open belligerency.
-Furthermore, it is a relatively cheap form of warfare that does not require large amounts of training.
 A subversive is something or someone carrying the potential for some degree of subversion.
 In this context, a "subversive" is sometimes called a "traitor" with respect to (and usually by) the government in power.
 Subversion is also often a goal of comedians, artists and people in those careers.
 In this case, being subversive can mean questioning, poking fun at, and undermining the established order in general.